Pure spinors, intrinsic torsion and curvature in odd dimensions: Spinor calculus

-Elements of $\mfS$ will carry upstairs upper-case Roman indices, e.g. $\xi^A$, and similarly for elements of the dual spinor space $\mfS^*$, with downstairs indices, e.g. $\eta_A$.
-From the definition of the Clifford algebra, one can show that $\Cl(\mfV,g )$ is generated by the \emph{$\gamma$-matrices $\gamma \ind{_a _A ^B}$} which satisfy the Clifford property
+The Clifford algebra can be shown to be isomorphic to a direct sum of two inequivalent copies of the algebra $\Mat(2^m,\C)$ of $2^m \times 2^m$-matrices over $\C$ acting on $\mfS$.
+Elements of $\mfS$ will carry upstairs upper-case Roman indices, e.g. $\xi^A$, and similarly for elements of its dual $\mfS^*$, with downstairs indices, e.g. $\eta_A$.
+The Clifford algebra $\Cl(\mfV,g )$ is generated by the \emph{$\gamma$-matrices $\gamma \ind{_a _A ^B}$} which satisfy